SmartlyDressedGames/Unturned-Docs/mapping/curated-maps.rst

 Curated Maps
 ============

-.. important:: **Note**: We are not currently processing new curated map submissions or update proposals as our queue is full.
-We encourage you to focus on enjoying the development of your map rather than aiming solely for curated status.
-Creating a map is intended as a fun and rewarding hobby!
+.. important:: The **Map Curation Program** is changing!
+We've already `announced some of our plans <https://steamcommunity.com/app/304930/discussions/0/601894864482792245/>`_.
+Creating a map is intended to be a fun and rewarding hobby!
+Documentation will be updated as we shift towards this new program.

 Community-created maps that are officially linked from the game are considered **Curated Maps**.
 They help players find high-quality new experiences, and keep the game updated with fresh content.
 Modders can then earn money from their work on their hobby, and get their creations highlighted.